-A few contacts with North East musicians and writers have dropped into my mail box so I‘ll follow those up soon.
-This blog, along with legendary myths from rock stars, or in the case for Dave Dawson (Warrior)…
+A couple of contacts with North East musicians have dropped into my mailbox so I‘ll follow those up soon.

-I’ve included on the blog stories about the Spanish Civil War, the work of photographers, plus some local Tyneside history stuff which has uncovered interesting people, well it’s all about the story isn’t it ?
+This blog also includes stories about the Spanish Civil War, the work of photographers, plus some local Tyneside history stuff which has uncovered interesting people – it’s all about the story isn’t it ?

-For now and the next few posts I’ll take a big swerve and look at some interesting stories in German history.
-Lately I’ve come across some stories about the fall of the Berlin Wall and followed that up with research about the Stasi secret police.
+And the next few posts take a big swerve and look at an interesting period in German history including the fall of the Berlin Wall and the Stasi secret police.

 The aim for complete observation brought out a particularly nasty brand of informers called the ‘IMs’ – ‘inofizielle Mitarbeiter’ or unofficial collaborators.